 , can all be traced back to this one game-changing production.
 Like it or not, the entire scope of movies are now living in the world that Harry Potter

 - Together with the aforementioned Potter, the Lord of the Rings films greatly raised the prestige of fantasy movies, much as the books had done for fantasy literature.
-Before then, fantasy films had mostly been (at best) B movies like Conan the Barbarian or kids' films like The Neverending Story.
-After The Return of the King went home with eleven Oscars, though, few people could successfully argue that a movie wasn't True Art just because it featured elves, trolls and wizards.
+Before then, fantasy films were generally limited to the Fantasy Ghetto, with only the rare Conan the Barbarian (1982) or The Neverending Story emerging unscathed.
+Modern CGI also greatly helped filmmakers create convincing fantasy worlds that don't look like prop castles inhabited by stuntmen in rubber suits.

 - Blade Runner was a disappointment in a crowded summer box office when it came out.
 Repeated showings on cable and its release on video not only made it one of the first films to develop a strong cult following that way, but introduced the first entirely new way of visualizing the future in sci-fi films since Metropolis a half-century earlier.
 Not only did its wet streets reflecting neon signs at night get copied widely in other films, commercials and music videos during the 1980s, it arguably influenced the look of urban space in the actual real-world future (See Times Square, ca. 2008).

-- Not to mentioned this was the film that popularized the Director's Cut version, giving audience a better chance to see a film like the artists truly intended while the film companies are motivated to cooperate with the profit of selling another version of a film to the same audience.
+- Furthermore, this was the film that popularized the Director's Cut, giving audience a better chance to see a film like the artists truly intended while the film companies are motivated to cooperate with the profit of selling another version of a film to the same audience.

-- The Alien film franchise, starting with Aliens forever changed the narrative expectations of female characters in western futuristic stories.
-While one Neutral Female or Damsel in Distress character was the norm, now every primary female character in the future is expected to grab a weapon and join the fighting as much as any man.
+- The Alien film franchise, especially Aliens, forever changed the narrative expectations of female characters in western futuristic stories.
+While one Neutral Female or Damsel in Distress character was the norm, now every primary female character in the future is expected to make like Ellen Ripley, grab a weapon, and join the fighting as much as any man.

-- Animal House was probably the first "teen" movie to combine youthful angst with zany comedy - which resulted in succeeding decades not only in teen comedies becoming a lot more common, but in teen comedies becoming a lot more serious as well.
+- Animal House was probably the first "teen" movie to combine youthful angst with zany comedy — which, in the ensuing decades, resulted in teen comedies becoming not only a lot more common, but a lot more serious as well.